henrygouk/nnet/README.md

 	cmake ..
 	make

-Then to install:
+Then to install, run this as root:

-	sudo make install
+	make install

 If your CPU has access to AVX instructions you should use the `-DENABLE_AVX=ON` flag when running cmake.